• Skip to primary navigation

 True Italians know that the key to a good red sauce is the quality of the ingredients.
 This recipe for Sugo is no exception and really showcases how a few simple ingredients can make a delicious pasta sauce.

 This is a great recipe to have on hand and simple enough for every skill level.
 Serve it over a bowl of hot pasta or use it in recipes like this Eggplant Parmesan Sandwich or Italian Stromboli recipe.
-You could even add it to baked pastas like this Authentic Italian Mostaccioli recipe!
+You could even add it to baked pastas like this Authentic Italian Mostaccioli recipe or with this Italian Crepes!
+For an authentic Italian spicy pasta, don’t miss this Nduja Pasta recipe.

 Why You Need to Make this Sugo Recipe!